jupyter-book/jupyter-book/docs/faq.md

 ### What's the relationship between Jupyter Book and MyST?

-Jupyter Book 2 is built on top of the MyST ecosystem.
-See our [ecosystem documentation](./community/ecosystem.md) for details.
+Jupyter Book 2 is built on top of the MyST Document Engine.
+In short: Jupyter Book is an opinionated, book-focused distribution of MyST with a Python-based installation workflow.

+For a detailed explanation of the architecture and technical differences, see our [ecosystem documentation](./community/ecosystem.md).

 ### How do I add custom features or plugins?